houtianze/avrecord/README.md

 # Requirements
 - node.js
 - avconv (`sudo apt-get install libav-tools`)
-- 80GB freed disk storage (you can tweak the config parameters to decrease the recording size / days to keep the files, etc)
+- 80GB freed disk storage (This is a convervative estimation for the default configuration, you can tweak the config parameters to decrease the recording size / days to keep the files, etc)

 # Installation
 `sudo npm install -g avrecord`

 # Configuration
-- Create a file named `avrecord.json` in your recording directory with the following format (please refer to the `var config` definition in `avrecord.js`) and change the values:
+- Create a file named `avrecord.json` in your recording directory with the following format (please refer to the `var config` definition in `avrecord.js`) and change the values (especially the input stream address and input streaming format):
 ```
 var config = {
   prog: 'avconv',